-All boats except the 240SD have an anchor storage compartment with a bitter end.
-The anchor on the 240SD can be tied off at the forward deck cleat or bow eye.
+All boats have an anchor storage compartment with a bitter end.
+The anchor can be tied off at the forward deck cleat or bow eye.
 Head the boat into the wind or current over the spot where you want to lower the anchor.
 Spot the boat before lowering the anchor.